cossacklabs/product-docs/content/acra/security-controls/intrusion-detection/_index.md

 ## Usage example

 AcraServer's key storage contains a special key, which is used for recognition of poison records.
-This key is generated either after a query passes through AcraServer, or upon running poison record generation utility [`acra-pisonrecordmaker`](/acra/configuring-maintaining/general-configuration/acra-poisonrecordmaker) (but you will have to move the keys into AcraServer's key storage manually).
+This key is generated either with [`acra-keys`](/acra/configuring-maintaining/general-configuration/acra-keys), or upon running poison record generation utility [`acra-pisonrecordmaker`](/acra/configuring-maintaining/general-configuration/acra-poisonrecordmaker) (but you will have to move the keys into AcraServer's key storage manually).

 Before running any commands, make sure you have [installed](/acra/getting-started/installing/installing-acra-from-repository/) `acra-poisonrecordmaker` utility and **`ACRA_MASTER_KEY`** stored as an environmental variable.